Beginnings: Myths and stories from world religions

 Scientists also tell us that the universe may have begun in the Big Bang, out of which were formed galaxies and stars, and eventually planets.
 Scientists have carefully observed the way stars move through the universe, and using mathematics and scientific models, they figure out how the universe is changing and evolving right now.
 Based on that, they reason out how the universe began.
 So scientists can tell us how many things began, based on scientific observations, and based on mathematical models and careful analysis.

 Of course, there are some people who refuse to accept what scientists have so carefully observed, and so carefully reasoned out.
-But that’s not what we Unitarian Universalists do — we accept what scientists have reasoned out about the world around us, and we recognize that science is always discovering new things about the world, and over time our understanding of how things began will grow more accurate.
+But that’s not what we Unitarian Universalists do.
+We accept what scientists have reasoned out about the world around us, and we recognize that science is always discovering new things about the world, and over time our understanding of how things began will grow more accurate.
 We accept what scientists teach us, and we find great beauty and wonder in scientific discoveries.

 Yet even so, we still ask questions.
 If the universe began in the Big Bang, why did it begin?
 Life evolved here on earth, but why did human beings evolve?
 Why not some other kind of intelligent creature?
 What does it mean to be a human being?